cjs8487/bingogg/README.md

 4. Run `npm run dev` to start the development server

 ## Modules
-bingo.gg consists of several modules, which divide the functionality between platforms, hosts, etc.
+PlayBingo consists of several modules, which divide the functionality between platforms, hosts, etc.

 ### API
 The API module is the primary server module, providing the public facing API for the application as well as the database interface.
 The API module also contains the websocket layer.

 ### Web
-The web module is bingo.gg's primary client.
+The web module is PlayBingo's primary client.
 It provides the web interface through which the majority of users interact with the service.

 ### Schema
 The schema module contains json typeschema definitions for the project along with compiled TypeScript definitions for the schemas.
 The types are also available on npm in the `@bingogg/types` package.